painting a room

 • Dab the wipe onto your paint-smeared surface and remove the first layer of paint.

-• Press down and move the wipe in a circular motion to remove deeper layers of paint.
+• Press down and move the wipe circularly to remove deeper paint layers.

 • If required, use additional wipes to remove tougher paint smears.